© SBMA 2022 – all rights reserved

-- Reducing or Freezing Benefits and Contributions: Employers may be looking to reduce operating costs by reducing or freezing benefits or suspend employer matching or nonelective contributions.
+Employers may be looking to reduce operating costs by reducing or freezing benefits or suspending employer matching or nonelective contributions.
 This requires at least a 45-day notice before the reduction is put into effect.
 Discretionary employer matching and nonelective contributions may be suspended or reduced prospectively and may or may not require a plan amendment.
 Consider the IRS rules that prevent cutbacks in benefits.

-- Voluntary Termination of Qualified Retirement Plans: Due to the change in economic circumstances some employers may feel they need to terminate their qualified plans.
+Due to the change in economic circumstances, some employers may feel they need to terminate their qualified plans.
 All participants must be fully vested in their accounts under the plan during termination.
 However, there is a rule that employers who terminate a 401k plan may not establish a new plan within 12 months of the termination.
 Participants and beneficiaries must receive a special notice at least 45 days prior to the effective date of termination.

 Incentive Compensation/ Non-Qualified Deferred Compensation Plans

 There are strict rules that Code Section 409A adheres to regarding the time and type of payment incentive compensation and other non-qualified deferred compensation a company puts in place.
 This could include penalties for both the employer and the employees.
 As you work to navigate potential liquidity issues through the COVID-19, ensure that you navigate Code Section 409 A properly by addressing these issues: